Skip to main content

 So, Mark had a change made to the platform.
 The changes limited the reach for business pages.
 (I am sure Facebook wanting your business to give them your money also had something to do with it).
 For this reason, family, friends and groups are given a higher priority in the Facebook algorithm – meaning their content gets shown more.
 However, Facebook also “rewards” those who get good engagement by showing their posts more.

-For this reason, businesses have to be creative and find more ways to really get in touch with their audiences.
+For this reason, businesses have to be creative and find more ways to really get in touch with your audience.
+Using Facebook groups to grow your business helps.

 WHAT KIND OF POST IS MOST ENGAGING?